-In relation to the first category of suppliers, Group Businesses often subcontract elements of their operations to other Group Businesses.
-For example, Spruson & Ferguson Australia may engage Spruson & Ferguson Asia to provide patent and trade mark filing services across Asia on behalf of clients of Spruson & Ferguson Australia.
+In relation to the first category of suppliers, IPH Group member firms often subcontract elements of their operations to other member firms.
+For example, AJ Park may engage Spruson & Ferguson Asia to provide patent and trade mark filing services across Asia on behalf of clients of AJ Park, whilst Spruson & Ferguson Australia may engage Smart & Biggar to provide patent and trade mark filing services in Canada on behalf of clients of Spruson & Ferguson Australia.

-In relation to the second category of suppliers, Group Businesses engage external suppliers to supply goods and services across a number of different industries, including:
+In relation to the second category of suppliers, member firms and shared services teams engage external suppliers across a number of different industries to supply goods and services, including:

-- professional services, including foreign patent and trade mark filing and agency services, recruitment services, external training and education services, external marketing services, external consultants and contractors and legal support services; - real estate including utility services and other services related to the offices from which Group Businesses work: - technology including IT hardware, software and print services required for the operations of Group Businesses; - business products and services, including the products that Group Businesses purchase for their offices, for example, furniture, stationery and marketing items as well as the services that are used in Group Businesses' offices such as catering, security and cleaning; and - travel services including travel and accommodation booking providers for Group Businesses.
+- professional services, including foreign patent and trade mark filing and agency services, recruitment services, external training and education services, external marketing services, external consultants and contractors and legal support services; - real estate, including utility services and other services related to IPH Group offices; - technology, including IT hardware, software and print services required for the operations of the IPH Group: - business products and services, including products located in IPH Group offices, for example, furniture, stationery and marketing items, as well as the services that are used in these offices such as catering, security and cleaning; and - travel services including travel and accommodation booking providers.

-Some of our Group Businesses and external suppliers are based outside of Australia, including across the Asia-Pacific region.
+Some of our member firms and external suppliers are based outside of Australia, including across the Asia-Pacific region and in Canada.